Skip to contents

 psdVal("Brown Trout")

-#> Error: "Brown Trout" has Gabelhouse categories for these sub-groups: "lentic"
+#> !
+"Brown Trout" has Gabelhouse categories for these sub-groups: "lentic"

 #> and "lotic".
 Please use 'group=' to select one of these groups.

-Then try again with group= as suggested to select a specific group.
+Then try again with group= to select a specific group as suggested.

 psdVal("Brown Trout",group="lotic")